owenvickery/umbrella_sampling/README.md

 Here the script will provide:

 Energy landscape and error (if calculated)

-Normalised histogram sum
+- Normalised histogram sum
-Histogram overlap
+- Histogram overlap
-Histograms
+- Histograms

 Flags

--pmf      name of your energy landscape.
+- pmf      name of your energy landscape.
--hist     name of your histograms.
+- hist     name of your histograms.
--cutoff   overlap cutoff adjustment.
+- cutoff   overlap cutoff adjustment.

 e.g.